openfisca/openfisca-ops/guides/Operate-production-services.md

 ## Registrar

-OpenFisca domains `openfisca.org`, `openfisca.fr` and `openfisca.com` are managed by [Gandi](https://www.gandi.net/).
+OpenFisca domains `openfisca.org`, `openfisca.fr` and `openfisca.com` are managed by [OVH](https://www.ovhcloud.com/).

 ### Redirections

 Some redirections are done at the DNS level.
-See the "Web Forwarding" tab of Gandi admin UI for each domain:
+See the "Web Forwarding" tab of admin UI for each domain:

 - `http(s)://www.openfisca.org` -> `https://openfisca.org`
 - `http(s)://doc.openfisca.fr` -> `https://openfisca.org/doc/`